-'''

 (require profile/analyzer)

-'''

-Once a profile run is done, and the results are collected, the next step is to analyze the data.
-In this step the sample time are computed and summed, a call-graph representing the observed function calls is built, and per-node and per-edge information is created.
+Once a profile run is done and the results are collected, the next step is to analyze the data.
+In this step sample times are computed and summed, a call-graph representing observed function calls is built, and per-node and per-edge information is created.
 This is the job of the main function provided by profile/analyzer.

 '''

-\begin{array}{c} \hline \\ (analyze\text{-samples } raw\text{-sample-}data) \rightarrow \text{profile?} \\ raw\text{-sample-}data : any/c \end{array}
+(analyze-samples raw-sample-data) → profile?

+raw-sample-data : any/c

 '''

-This function consumes the raw result of the sampler (which is given in an undocumented form), analyzes it, and returns a profile value holding the analyzed results.
-Without this function, the results of the sampler are meaningless.
+This function consumes the raw result of the sampler (given in an undocumented form), analyzes it, and returns a profile value holding the analyzed results.
+Without this function, the results of the sampler should be considered meaningless.

-Represents the analyzed profile result.
+Represents an analyzed profile result.

-- total-time is the total observed time (in milliseconds) included in the profile.
-This is different than the actual time the profiling took, due to unaccounted-for time spent in untracked threads.
-(E.g., the sampler thread itself.) - cpu-time is the actual cpu time consumed by the process during the profiler's work. - sample-number holds the number of samples taken during the profile.
+- total-time is the total observed time (in milliseconds) included in the profile run.
+This can be different from the actual time the profiling took, due to unaccounted-for time spent in untracked threads.
+(E.g., time spent in the sampler thread itself.) - cpu-time is the actual cpu time consumed by the process during the profiler's work. - sample-number holds the number of samples taken during the profile.
 This can be used to compute the average time frame each of the input samples represented. - thread-times holds an association list mapping thread identifiers to cpu time for the corresponding threads.
 As samples are collected, each thread that is observed is assigned a small integer identifier.
 These identifiers are listed for each function call, and the total time spent in each thread is in this field.

 - nodes is a list of nodes representing all observed functions.
 These nodes are the components of the call-graph that the analyzer assembles (see the edge field).
-The nodes are sorted by a topological top-to-bottom sort, and by decreasing total amount of time (time spent either in the function or in its callees) as a secondary key. - \-node holds a "special" node value that is constructed for every graph.
+The nodes are sorted by a topological top-to-bottom sort, and by decreasing total amount of time (time spent either in the function or in its callees) as a secondary key.
+It does not include the special -node. - -node holds a "special" root node value that is constructed for every call graph.
 This node is used as the caller for all top-level function nodes and as the callee for all leaf nodes.
-It can therefore be used to start a scan of the call graph.
-In addition, the times associated with its "callers and callees" actually represent the time these functions spent being the root of the computation or its leaf.
-(This can be different from a node's "self" time, since it is divided by the number of instances a function had on the stack for every sample so for recursive functions this value is different from.)
+It can therefore be used to start a recursive scan of the call graph.
+In addition, the times associated with its "callers" and "callees" actually represent the time these functions spent being the root of the computation or its leaf.
+(This can be different from a node's "self" time, since it is divided by the number of instances a function had on the stack in each sample-so for recursive functions this value is always different from the "self" time.)